connor-duffin/solvekdv/solvekdv/README.md

-# solvekdv: Korteweg-de Vries IMEX solver
+# solvekdv: Korteweg-de Vries solver
 Connor P. Duffin

-My own implementation of a KdV solver using the Implicit-Explicit method of Durrand & Blossey (2012).
-See the python notebooks in `docs` to see how the equations that need to be solved.
+Solve the KdV equation using either implicit or IMEX methods.
+IMEX a la Durran & Blossey (2012).
+See the python notebooks in `docs` to see equations that are solved.

 Requires: